benjaminJohnson2204/icpc.ucsd.edu/content/_index.md

 Welcome to the homepage for competitive programming at UCSD.
-We are a student-org organized to help students learn techniques for solving problems with computer algorithms and to compete in algorithic programming competitions.
+We are a student-org organized to help students learn techniques for solving problems with computer algorithms and to compete in algorithmic programming competitions.

 Our primary focus is preparing for and competing in the yearly [International Collegiate Programming Contest (ICPC)](https://icpc.global/).